amiin-dev/amiin-dev/README.md

 Full-stack developer — happiest where the web, mobile and the server meet.

 I like small components, boring architectures and interfaces that don't need a manual.
-Most of my flying happens in private repos, so this profile is quieter than the workload.
-That'll change as things land.
+Most of my flying happens in private repos while i sometimes contribute to opensource ones too, so this profile is quieter than the workload.
+That'll change as things land. building in public is the way!

 Currently: building end to end, shipping small, learning loudly.